 This card is suitable for travel purposes as you can see in Halifax Clarity Credit card reviews and does not charge any fee on Santander Zero Credit cash withdrawals made abroad in the local currency and it also implies 18.9% (variable) interest rate on cash withdrawals.
 This can be essential as interest is charged promptly from the date of cash withdrawal and can rapidly include.

 Both cards don’t charge fees on foreign transactions.
 The Halifax charges a lower interest rate on cash withdrawals.
 Until you don’t pay back your cash withdrawals immediately, these cards will not work nicely.

 Santander Zero Vs World Elite MasterCard

 World Elite MasterCard gives you access to 1000 airport lounges and the facility of 1 million Wi-Fi hotspot.
 It charges no foreign transaction fees on purchases made abroad in local currency.
 Its representative APR is 49.8% variable and purchase rate is 18.9% p.a variable.
 It charges $15 on a monthly basis.

 Both cards don’t charge any fee on foreign transactions.
-The World Elite Credit Card charges $15 fee on the monthly basis whereas Santander Zero charges NO monthly fees.
+The World Elite Credit Card charges $15 fee on a monthly basis whereas Santander Zero charges NO monthly fees.

 Random Customer’s Zero Credit Card Reviews